henryk86/TeddyCloudPlugins/readme.md

 For creating your own TeddyCloud Plugin follow the guide within TeddyCloud and use the PluginTemplate!

+A copy of that template is also added to this repository in folter pluginTemplate.

 ## Contributing

 We welcome contributions!